carlospolop/CloudPEASS/README.md

 **AzurePEAS** is dedicated to **enumerating the principals permissions** within your **Azure** and **Entra ID** environments, with a special focus on detecting **privilege escalation pathways** and identifying **potential security risks**.
 It can also **enumerate several Microsoft 365** services for a quick recon.
 Here are the key features and requirements:

 - **Comprehensive Permissions Check**
-  AzurePEAS finds all resources accessible to the principal and the permisions he has over them.
+  AzurePEAS finds all resources accessible to the principal and the permissions he has over them.
 It retrieves permissions for both **Azure (ARM API)** and **Entra ID (Graph API)**, ensuring a thorough analysis of your cloud permissions.

 - **Authentication Requirements**
   AzurePEAS supports multiple authentication methods: